 f.
 Please give whatever comes to your hand: David did not demand any specific payment from Nabal, or set a price - he simply left it up to Nabal's generosity.
 Then David's messengers simply waited for the reply.

 Then Nabal answered David's servants, and said, "Who is David, and who is the son of Jesse?
 There are many servants nowadays who break away each one from his master.
 Shall I then take my bread and my water and my meat that I have killed for my shearers, and give it to men when I do not know where they are from?"
 So David's young men turned on their heels and went back; and they came and told him all these words.

 a.
 Who is David, and who is the son of Jesse?
-It can’t be that Nabal did not know who David was, because David was famous all throughout Israel (1 Samuel 18:5-7).
-Nabal says this as a direct insult to David - knowing who he is, but refusing to recognize him.
-In our modern way of speaking, Nabal would say, “Who does he think he is?”
+It can't be that Nabal did not know who David was, because David was famous throughout all Israel (1 Samuel 18:5-7).
+Nabal said this as a direct insult to David - knowing who he was, but refusing to recognize him.
+In our modern way of speaking, Nabal said, "Who does he think he is?"

 b.
-There are many servants nowadays who break away each one from his master: Nabal deepens his insult of David, saying that David is simply a rebellious servant.
-This was completely false, because David had continually (though not perfectly) conducted himself wisely when attacked by Saul.
+There are many servants nowadays who break away each one from his master: Nabal deepened his insult, saying that David is simply a rebellious servant.
+This was completely false because David had continually (though not perfectly) conducted himself wisely when attacked by Saul.

 c.
-Shall I then take my bread . . . my water . . . my meat . . . my shearers, and give it: Nabal shows what an ungenerous man he is.
-He looks at everything as his, instead of the Lord’s.
-True, Biblical generosity doesn’t think, “This is mine and I will share it with you.”
-It thinks, “All that I have belongs to the Lord, and so you can have some of it also.”
+Shall I then take my bread . . . my water . . . my meat . . . my shearers, and give it: Nabal showed what an ungenerous man he was.
+He looked at everything as his, instead of the Lord's.
+True and Biblical generosity doesn't think, "This is mine and I will share it with you."
+It thinks, "All that I have belongs to the Lord so you can have some of it also."